 Best Free Business Checking for Freelancers and Side Hustlers

 Which banks offer the best free business checking accounts for freelancers?
-Find the top interest rates and business perks for all 1099 employees.
+Find the top interest rates and business perks for independent contractors.

 Most freelancers start off using just their personal bank accounts.
 And that's completely fine!
 But soon enough, it'll become a major pain to separate expenses during tax time.